-Carpe Diem Finest Fingerfood became our second Michelin-starred restaurant in Salzburg (after lunch at Restaurant Ikarus @Hangar-7) for the second meal in a roll.
-Opened in 2005, the restaurant is under the watchful eyes of Austrian Chef Franz Fuiko, a former "Best chef of the Year" award winner in Austria (1994).
-After stints in Marseille and Colorado, Chef Fuiko returned to Austria in 1997.
-His cuisine is known to be classic yet a little playful.
+Carpe Diem Finest Fingerfood became our second Michelin-starred dining experience in Salzburg (after lunch at Restaurant Ikarus @Hangar-7) for the second meal in a roll.
+Opened in 2005 and brainchild of Red Bull founder Dietrich Mateschitz, the restaurant is helmed by Austrian Chef Franz Fuiko, a former "Best chef of the Year" award winner in Austria (1994).
+After stints in Marseille and Colorado, he brought his talents back home and now delivers a cuisine that’s classic with a playful twist — at least in theory.

 The restaurant offers a fairly extensive a la carte menu and a few set menus differed by the number of courses.
-We ended up ordering the 4-course set at €75 which we thought gave us the best value for money.
+We ended up ordering the 4-course set at €75 which seemed to offer the best value for money.

 Bread was first served with a special sea-salt and plain butter.

-A further amuse bouche came in the form of a poached char fish with broccoli, pea purée and radish (4/10).
+A further amuse bouche came in the form of a poached char fish with broccoli, pea purée and radish.
+A bit more forgettable than the previous nibble.

 Honestly, we didn't know where to start with this dish.
-Neither did our server offer any hint on how the chef thought we should proceed to best enjoy this course.
+Neither did our server offer any hint on how the chef thought this dish was best enjoyed.

 The second course was less complicated this time - a Danube salmon showered with a parsley foam and served with an avocado flan and fermented garlic.
 This was my first time having Danube salmon.

 I have long heard about its delightful texture and taste which is quite similar to tuna but it was surprisingly disappointing.
 The meat was very mushy and the taste was a little too fishy for me.
-I didn't like this dish at all (1.5/10).
+I didn't like this dish at all.

 Barbarie duck followed and finally we had something with a passing grade.
-The duck fillets were nicely roasted to medium before finishing with some lavender, peach and fennel cream (6/10).
+The duck fillets were nicely roasted to medium before finishing with some lavender, peach and fennel cream.

 Last in line was our dessert named "Walk through the forest".
 Despite the decent presentation, it was a poorly executed one that included a pistachio mousse, white chocolate mousse, black currant jelly, black currant sorbet, wild berry ragout and fresh wild berries.